casbin/caswaf/README.md

 ## Contribute

-For CasWAF, if you have any questions, you can give Issues, or you can also directly start Pull Requests(but we recommend giving issues first to communicate with the community).
+For CasWAF, if you have any questions, you can open Issues, or you can also directly start Pull Requests(but we recommend opening issues first to communicate with the community).

 ## License